ruggeri/tech-notes/randos/automotive/engines/02b-flat-twin.md

 - Secondary reciprocating balance is also perfect, btw.
   - This is because of the opposition of the pistons.
 This is superior to the 180deg parallel twin.
-  - There is secondary rotational imbalance, though.
+  - There is secondary rotational imbalance, though, unlike a 180deg twin.
 - I believe that if you use a single crank pin (sometimes called a 180degree V-twin), you can get rid of the rotational imbalance.
   - If you do this, then the engine is no longer a boxer.
 And it will